noiseprotocol/noise_spec/noise.md

 The following conventions are recommended but not required:

- * **Protocol naming**:  The protocol name should consist of five underscore-separated fields that identify the DH functions, cipherset, the handshake pattern, handling of application messages, and conventions.
+ * **Protocol naming**:  The protocol name should consist of five underscore-separated fields that identify the DH functions, the cipherset, the handshake pattern, handling of application messages, and conventions.
 Each of these name components should be unique within the scope of reuse for any long-term static key or pre-shared key.
 Examples: